 Northwestern University offers tuition assistance benefits to its faculty and staff, the amount of which varies by years of service and income.
 Staff and faculty should apply for the benefit around the end of each calendar year to receive the benefit for the next year.
 The application is submitted online through myhr.northwestern.edu.
 When applying mid-year, it typically takes several weeks for the Benefits Department to process and apply the tuition reduction to a student's tuition bill.

-Further Education Assistance benefit details and application instructions can be found: https://www.northwestern.edu/hr/benefits/educational-assistance/index.html
+Further Education Assistance benefit details and application instructions can be found here.

 Center for Education in Health Sciences Auditing Policy

 These guidelines apply to the following Programs: